CoderFemi/CoderFemi/README.md

 - [Bibliotech](https://bibliotech-femi.herokuapp.com/) - A simple web app for library administration.
 Powered by Real-time Firestore database, React front-end.
 - [BankFinder](https://femi-bank-app.herokuapp.com/) - An API consolidating branch information for all banks in the country.
 Node.js API consumed by a simple Javascript front-end.

-🔭 I’m currently searching for a developer role with emphasis on backend technologies.

 ### Languages and Tools